mjmarr/visit_scotland_final_project/README.md

  * provides quality assurance to visitors and quality advice to our industry partners to help the industry meet - and strive to exceed - visitors' expectations.

 ## Data Used
-Visit Scotland open data available to download from the scot gov statistics site. access data on tourism rates in Scotland.
+Visit Scotland tourism open data which is freely available to download from the the links below.

 | Dataset Name | link to data|
 |--------------|-------------|